-Pay by bank app: Secure and instant payments for UK businesses
+Pay by bank app: Simple, fast and secure payments for UK businesses

-Pay by bank is a modern payment processing method, powered by Open Banking, which provides UK businesses with a simpler, faster and more secure payment solution.
+Pay by bank app is a modern payment processing method which provides UK businesses with a simpler, faster and more secure payment solution.

-Challenging traditional online payment methods, the Pay by bank app is an advanced payment processing method powered by open banking which enables shoppers to make instant account-to-account payments through the bank apps on their mobile devices, without the need of sharing any sensitive data with merchants.
+Challenging traditional online payment methods, Pay by Bank is an advanced payment processing solution powered by open banking.
+It enables shoppers to make instant account-to-account payments via their mobile banking apps, without the need to share any sensitive information with merchants.

 Pay by bank app: Smarter payment solutions for smartphones

-Pay by bank app vs. A2A payments vs. Digital wallets
+Pay by bank app vs. Account-to-Account (A2A) payments vs. Digital wallets

 Cost-effectiveness